decred/dcrdocs/docs/getting-started/golden-path.md

 # The Golden Path

 Welcome to the world of Decred!
 We know that getting started with any new cryptocurrency can be difficult and we want to make the journey as easy as possible.
-Decred is fully documented, with everything from basic information such as, "how do I send decred", to super technical stuff like "why did you choose a BLAKE-256 hash function, and how does it compare to the Merkle-Damgård construction?".
+Decred is well documented, with everything from basic information such as, "how do I send decred", to super technical stuff like "why did you choose a BLAKE-256 hash function, and how does it compare to the Merkle-Damgård construction?".